-Alternative 2 would authorize one harvest visit to two locations.
-The model predicts that as many as 278 eggs would be harvested; 1,280 eggs are expected to hatch throughout Glacier Bay, female gulls would lay approximately 105 more eggs than in Alternative 1 (No Action), and approximately 41 fewer chicks would be hatched than in Alternative 1 (No Action).
-Across all nesting areas, the model predicts that this alternative would yield 4 percent fewer chicks than Alternative 1 (No Action).
+Alternative 2 would authorize one harvest trip to two locations and would result in as many as 284 harvested eggs; 1,166 eggs are expected to hatch throughout Glacier Bay, female gulls would lay approximately 177 more eggs than in Alternative 1 (No Action), and approximately 56 fewer chicks would be hatched than in Alternative 1 (No Action).
+Across all nesting areas, this alternative would yield 4.5 percent fewer chicks than Alternative 1 (No Action); the alternative would produce 6.7 percent fewer chicks on South Marble Island and Lone Island.
 This alternative is not expected to have measurable effects on the reproduction of glaucous-winged gulls.
-Some portion of adult gulls would expend energy in protracted laying but would not be physiologically affected.
+Approximately 36 percent of adult gulls would expend energy in protracted laying but would not be physiologically affected.
 Limited human disturbance associated with foot and vessel traffic would not affect gull populations.

-Alternative 3 would authorize harvest at up to five colonies on two separate dates.
-The model predicts that this alternative would yield as many as 444 eggs to harvesters, 1,014 eggs would hatch throughout Glacier Bay, female gulls would lay approximately 175 more eggs than in Alternative 1 (No Action), and approximately 68 fewer chicks would be hatched than in Alternative 1 (No Action).
-Across all nesting areas, this alternative would yield 6 percent fewer chicks than Alternative 1 (No Action).
-Alternative 3 is expected to have minor effects on the reproduction of glaucous-winged gulls.
+Alternative 3 would authorize harvest at several colonies on two separate dates.
+This alternative would yield as many as 856 eggs to harvesters, 954 eggs would hatch throughout Glacier Bay, female gulls would lay approximately 410 more eggs than in Alternative 1 (No Action), and approximately 267 fewer chicks would be hatched than in Alternative 1 (No Action).
+Across all nesting areas, this alternative would yield 22 percent fewer chicks than Alternative 1 (No Action).
+Alternative 3 is expected to have minor to moderate effects on the reproduction of glaucous-winged gulls.
 Adult gulls would expend energy in protracted laying but would not be physiologically affected.
 Limited human disturbance associated with foot and vessel traffic would not affect gull populations.